Assiniboine language: D-N-L classification system

 Santee-Sisseton and Yankton-Yanktonai are languages that belong to the Dakotan group and Teton is a language in the Lakotan group.
 The table above illustrates a typical variation amongst these three languages.
 Just as the name of these three tribes suggest, the Dakota language, the Lakota language and the Nakota (Assiniboine) language have respective inclinations towards //d//, //l//, and //n// in some substitutable consonants.

 Arguments against the classification system

 Some scholars argue that the D-N-L classification system may not be totally accurate due to the non-rigidness of the substitution form.
-Siouan Indians live on an expansive continuum such that the distinction between different languages does not manifest in a rigid, clear-cutting criterion.
+They argue there was an expansive continuum such that the distinction between different languages does not manifest in a rigid, clear-cutting criterion.
 Historically, linguists have debated on Yankton-Yanktonai languages and their proper positions into the D-N-L classification system, but the coexistence of //d// and //n// phonemes made such classification doubtful.
-This example of lexical difference between the languages of the Siouan group illustrates another possible distinction besides the D-N-L variations.
+This example of lexical difference between the languages illustrates another possible distinction besides the D-N-L variations.